kent-map/chirpy/_posts/2024-03-01-20c-canterbury-heritage.md

 <br><br>
 Also shown in the Cathedral Visitors Book, are the signatures of the Pope Paul II and Archbishop Robert Runcie for a service entitled “A Celebration of Faith” on the Pope’s visit.
 The event on 29 May, 1982 was held on the eve of Pentecost.
 Pope John Paul II and Archbishop Robert Runcie, Archbishop of Canterbury, knelt together in prayer at the place where Becket was murdered.
 The place where Becket fell was marked by a striking memorial, known as the Altar of the Sword’s Point.

-{% include embed/image.html src="wc:Canterbury_Cathedral_-_geograph.org.uk_-_3829028.jpg" aspect="0.666" caption="Canterbury Cathedral" %}
+{% include embed/image.html src="wc:Former site of Thomas Becket's shrine in Canterbury Cathedral.jpg" aspect="0.666" caption="Canterbury Cathedral" %}

 The 14th century Chapter House was the setting in June 1935 for the first performances of T. S. Eliot’s drama on the death of Becket, _Murder in the Cathedral_.
 Fifty years later, also in the Chapter House, Prime Minister Margaret Thatcher and President Mitterand of France signed the treaty for the construction of the Channel Tunnel (12 February 1986).
 <br><br>
 On October 1990 the Archbishop of Canterbury unveiled the statue of a ‘Welcoming Christ’ in the central niche of Christ Church Gate, the main entrance to the Cathedral.
 The original statue was destroyed by the Puritan onslaught during the Civil War and for nearly three hundred and fifty years had remained empty.
 The bonze figure is the work of the German sculptor Klaus Ringwald, shows an enthroned Christ, Ruler of the World, with His hands outstretched in welcome.

-{% include embed/image.html src="wc:Statue%2C_Christ_Church_Gate_-_geograph.org.uk_-_3468043.jpg" aspect="0.752" caption="Christ Church Gate by David Dixon, CC BY-SA 2.0 via Wikimedia Commons" %}
+<br><br>
 The Cathedral Lodge, a hotel and conference centre built within the grounds of the Cathedral, was opened in 2000.
 A 250 seat Auditorium is complemented by a Refectory, Library and other function rooms, affording access to the Campanile Garden and stunning views of the Cathedral.
 A new Visitor Centre has also been built next to the Christ Church Gate.
 With a million visitors a year Canterbury Cathedral is truly the mother church of England.

-{% include embed/image.html src="wc:Canterbury_Cathedral_Lodge_-_geograph.org.uk_-_5540668.jpg" aspect="1.506" caption="Canterbury Cathedral Lodge by Ian Taylor, CC BY-SA 2.0 via Wikimedia Commons" %}
+{% include embed/image.html src="wc:Statue%2C_Christ_Church_Gate_-_geograph.org.uk_-_3468043.jpg" aspect="0.752" caption="Christ Church Gate by David Dixon, CC BY-SA 2.0 via Wikimedia Commons" %}